 Organized in 1967 GPGS currently has about 60 members.
 The society meets at 6:30 p.m. the first Thursday at the Grand Prairie Memorial Library on Conover Dr. Visitors are always welcome.
 Besides publishing a monthly newsletter, Roots ‘n Branches, this active society is indexing scrapbooks and other archival information at the Grand Prairie Library and working on surveying the cemeteries in the city to publish an updated cemetery book.
 All inquires should be directed to email@example.com.

-This active society operates its own independent genealogical library and archives at 212 Main Street in Sulphur Springs just one block from the county courthouse.
-Twenty volunteers staff the library during the week from 9:00 a.m. – 5:00 p.m.
-Monday through Friday and 9:00 a.m. to 12:00 noon on Saturday.
-The society has published more than 25 books and also operates the Texas Heritage Bookshop inside the library.
+This active society has published more than 25 books and also operates the Texas Heritage Bookshop.
+The HCGS library has recently moved to the Hopkins County Public Library at 611 North Davis, Sulphur Springs, TX.
 In addition to a large Texas collection of numerous original courthouse record books dated pre-1940 are on permanent loan from courthouse offices.
 Other archived original material includes school records, Bible records, funeral home records, estate papers, birth and death records, photographs, and newspapers.
-The society meets the third Thursday each month except June and July at its library.
-The library telephone number is 903-885-8523 and email is firstname.lastname@example.org.
-Contact: email@example.com
+The society meets the third Thursday each month except June and July.
+The library telephone number is 903-885-8523 and email is email@example.com.

 Since its establishment in 1958, Houston Genealogical Forum has been committed to being a valuable source for the newly interested to the certified genealogist.
 Our free general meetings and seminars feature topical issues by local and nationally known experts in all fields of genealogy and history.
 The Forum’s general meetings are held on the first Saturday of each month from September through May (dates may change on holiday weekends) at Bayland Community Center, 6400 Bissonnet, Houston, Texas, beginning at 10:00 a.m.
 Members and guests are welcome to come early and enjoy the refreshments!